 Indiana University provides a statewide system of public higher education.
-Created in 1820 by an act of the general assembly, Indiana University has grown until it is now ranked the ninth largest university in the nation in terms of full-time enrollment.
-The University, with a faculty exceeding 3,000, meets the needs of approximately 59,000 full- and part-time students with 5,000 course offerings in more than 100 departments.
+Created in 1820 by an act of the general assembly, Indiana University has grown until it is now ranked the eighth largest university in the nation in terms of total enrollment.
+The University, with a faculty exceeding 3,000, meets the needs of approximately 59,000 full- and part-time students with 5,000 courses of instruction in more than 100 departments.
 Its graduate divisions offer 36 advanced degrees in 62 areas.

-Students from all fifty states and from many foreign nations are enrolled on its seven campuses.
-Indiana University is in year-round operation, with two regular semesters and a three-session summer program which is one of the largest in the nation.
+Students from all fifty states and from many foreign nations are enrolled on its eight campuses.
+Indiana University is in year-round operation, with two regular semesters and a summer program which is one of the largest in the nation.

 Campuses.
-The major divisions of Indiana University are the Bloomington campus, Indiana University - Purdue University at Indianapolis (IUPUI), and five regional campuses serving population centers over the state.
+The major divisions of Indiana University are the Bloomington campus, Indiana University - Purdue University at Indianapolis (IUPUI), and six regional campuses serving population centers over the state.

-The Bloomington campus comprises 2,000 acres of woodland traversed by the meandering stream known to generations of students as the Jordan River.
+The Bloomington campus comprises, 2,000 acres of woodland traversed by the meandering stream known to generations of students as the Jordan River.
 Most major academic buildings are confined to the area between Third and Tenth Streets and Indiana and Jordan Avenues; residence halls, fraternity and sorority houses, and University service divisions border this area.
 Buildings for the most part are constructed of native limestone, enhancing the natural beauty of the campus.

 Indiana University - Purdue University at Indianapolis administratively unifies operations of these two universities in Indianapolis.
 The state's major concentration of health-care resources, situated on the near west side of the city, includes the School of Medicine, with its Division of Allied Health Sciences, and the Schools of Dentistry and Nursing.
 Extensive hospital and related facilities provide students with clinical experience.
 Other facilities include academic and administrative buildings, clinical and research laboratories, residence halls, and the Union Building.
-On nearby sites, buildings are nearing completion for the Downtown Campus Programs.
+On nearby sites, buildings have been constructed for the Downtown Campus Programs.
 The new Indianapolis Law School moved into its new facility September 9, 1970.
 Other IUPUI units are the 38th Street Campus (offering Purdue academic programs), the Graduate School of Social Service, the Normal College of the American Gymnastic Union, and the Herron School of Art.

-The regional campuses of the University are Indiana University at Fort Wayne; Indiana University Northwest, Gary; Indiana University Southeast, Jeffersonville-New Albany; Indiana University at Kokomo; and Indiana University at South Bend.
-Indiana University courses are also offered in a cooperative program at the Eastern Indiana Center at Earlham College in Richmond.
+The regional campuses of the University are Indiana University, East, Richmond; Indiana University at Fort Wayne; Indiana University Northwest, Gary; Indiana University Southeast, Jeffersonville-New-Albany; Indiana University at Kokomo; and Indiana University at South Bend.

-Additional University facilities include Bradford Woods, the biological station at Crooked Lake, the Geologic Field Station in Montana, the Lake Monroe biology site, the Goethe Link Observatory and Morgan-Monroe Observatory of Goethe Link, the Angel Mounds historical site near Evansville, and Camp Brosius at Elkhart Lake, Wisconsin.
+Additional University facilities include Bradford Woods, the biological station at Crooked Lake, the Geologic Field Station in Montana, the Lake Monroe biology site, the Goethe Link Observatory and Morgan-Monroe Observatory of Goethe Link, the Kent Farm site, the Angel Mounds historical site near Evansville, and Camp Brosius at Elkhart Lake, Wisconsin.